It’s the parental cry heard all around the globe: please, just take one more bite!

 Growing a Green Thumb

-In addition to cooking, encouraging your kids to grow their own can really kick-start their appetites.
+In addition to cooking, encouraging your kids to grow their own can really kick-start their appetites and inspire your kids to cook.
 Starting with the seeds, take this time to explain to them how different fruit and veggies have different benefits.
 For example, vitamins A, C and E help with the health of our eyes.
 Explain to them that we can grow these important vitamins in colourful fruits and vegetables such as bell peppers, citrus fruit, berries, and more.
 You’ll foster a better understanding of diet while also giving them an opportunity to make their own decisions.

 Given the hard work that goes into cultivating a garden, kids will gain a sense of pride when they can finally bake up some delicious eggplant or roasted carrots, making it more likely that they’ll finish their plate.
 Instead of relying on, “Eat it, it’s good for you!” try explaining and showing them how it’s good for them.
 Sometimes, the stubbornness stems from a lack of understanding.
 Sometimes.